-Thyroid stimulating hormone is produced and released into the bloodstream by the pituitary gland.
-It controls production of the thyroid hormones, thyroxine and triiodothyronine, by the thyroid gland by binding to receptors located on cells in the thyroid gland.
-Thyroxine and triiodothyronine are essential to maintaining the body’s metabolic rate, heart and digestive functions, muscle control, brain development and maintenance of bones.
+Thyroid Stimulating Hormone (TSH) is produced and released into the bloodstream by the pituitary gland.
+It stimulates the production of the thyroid hormones, thyroxine (T4) and triiodothyronine (T3), by the thyroid gland by binding to its receptors in the thyroid gland.
+Thyroxine (T4) and triiodothyronine (T3) are essential for maintaining the body’s metabolic rate, heart and digestive functions, muscle control, brain development and bone activity.

-A simple blood test can measure thyroid stimulating hormone in the circulation.
-If a person has too much, this may indicate that their thyroid gland is not making enough thyroid hormone, that is, they have an underactive thyroid gland or hypothyroidism.
-People with an underactive thyroid often feel lethargic, experience weight gain and feel the cold.
+If a person has low thyroid hormone levels, commonly referred to as an underactive thyroid gland, or hypothyroidism (commonly due to an autoimmune condition destroying the thyroid gland called Hashimoto’s thyroiditis), the pituitary gland will make more TSH to try to stimulate the thyroid gland to make more thyroid hormone.
+Thus, a high TSH is an appropriate reaction by the pituitary gland to the thyroid gland making too little thyroid hormone.
+People with an underactive thyroid gland have symptoms such as feeling lethargic, gaining weight and feeling the cold more than expected.
 Their thyroid gland may enlarge to produce a goitre.
-Treatment is medication in the form of tablets to bring the level of thyroid hormones back to normal.
-This also reduces the amount of thyroid stimulating hormone in circulation.
+Treatment is medication in the form of thyroid hormone tablets (typically levothyroxine) to bring the level of thyroid hormones back to normal, which will in turn reduce the amount of thyroid stimulating hormone (TSH) in the blood.
 It is particularly important for pregnant women to have the correct amounts of thyroid stimulating hormone and thyroid hormones to ensure the healthy development of their babies.
-Thyroid stimulating hormone is one of the hormones measured in newborns.
-Rarely, problems from the pitutiary gland or rare genetic conditions can result in inappropriately high thyroid stimulating hormones, and high free thyroid hormone levels.
+Thyroid stimulating hormone (TSH) is one of the hormones measured in new-borns, which may indirectly indicate low thyroid hormone levels if TSH is raised (high TSH and low thyroid hormones).

-If a person has too little thyroid stimulating hormone, it is most likely that their thyroid gland is making too much thyroid hormone, that is, they have an overactive thyroid or hyperthyroidism, which is suppressing the thyroid stimulating hormone.
-People with an overactive thyroid have the opposite symptoms to those with hypothyroidism, i.e. they lose weight (despite increasing the amount they eat), feel too hot and can experience palpitations or anxiety.
-They may also have a slightly enlarged thyroid gland.
-Treatment is medication in the form of tablets, which reduce the activity of the thyroid gland and return all thyroid hormone levels to normal.
-Rarely, problems in the pituitary gland can also result in a low thyroid stimulating hormone, and low free thyroid hormone levels.
+Most commonly a low Thyroid Stimulating Hormone (TSH) level is seen in the context of an overactive thyroid, or hyperthyroidism, whereby the thyroid gland is making too much thyroid hormone and the pituitary gland responds appropriately by making less TSH (low TSH and high thyroid hormones).
+People with an overactive thyroid have the opposite symptoms to those with hypothyroidism, i.e. they may lose weight (even if accounting for the amount they eat), feel abnormally hot and can experience palpitations (heart racing) or anxiety.
+They may also have a slightly enlarged thyroid gland (called goitre).
+The commonest cause is an autoimmune condition called Graves’ disease, which can be treated with medication in the form of tablets (e.g. carbimazole), which reduce the activity of the thyroid gland and return all thyroid hormone levels to normal.
+In some cases, radioactive iodine treatment or surgical removal of the thyroid gland may be needed.